When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 • Utility knife.

-3. Locate the Screws
+3. Remove the Retainer Screws (If Applicable)

-4. Remove the Seal
+4. Slide or Cut the Old Seal

-5. Clean Out the Track
+5. Clean the Track

 Installing the New Seal